godwokenrises/godwoken-doc/versioned_docs/version-1.1(WIP)/integration.md

 #### `transaction.to` MUST be a Contract Address

 The `to` member of a Godwoken transaction must be a contract address.
+Direct transfer of the value (pCKB) from EOA to EOA is **not** supported.

 **Result**